Blanka Roundtree broundtree

 Santiago Echeverry secheverry

-In this class we will study the history, evolution and theory of current technologies in order to understand their potential as creative tools, contextualizing the software and hardware that will be used by the students throughout the semester and their artistic career.
+In this class we will study the history, evolution and theory of current technologies in order to understand their potential as creative tools, contextualizing the software and hardware that will be used by the students throughout the semester and their professional careers.

 This class is a pre-requisite for multiple other classes in the Film, Animation and New Media Department, as well as other departments.
 This is a studio class and you are expected to participate as open minded creators, even if you consider yourselves as “not creative”.
 Your authentic self-expression is what is going to make the class a full learning experience for everyone.